mavera12/EHR/Other-Areas.md

 0,West Midlands,WMS,Shrewsbury,SY3,52.7089,2.7543
 ```

-Finally, we need to provide hospitals for our Salopians, so we edit the **hospitals** file:
+Finally, we need to provide at least one hospital for our Salopians, so we edit the **hospitals** file:

 ```csv
 id,name,address,city,state,zip,county,phone,type,ownership,emergency,quality,LAT,LON